Nic Wise: High school

 At Kingwood High School, Nic Wise was a two-year letterwinner.
-He played his freshmen Highschool year at Cinco Ranch in Katy.
-The following year, he played under his father at Hightower Highschool.
-His highschool junior year he then went to Westfield Highschool and quickly left when playing time may be in question.
-He then transferred to Kingwood High School and finished his career with a record of 131–23 (.851)—the most wins by any player in Texas Class 5A history.
+He played his freshman year of high school at Cinco Ranch High School in Katy.
+The following year, he played under his father at Hightower High School.
+His high school junior year he then went to Westfield High School and quickly left when playing time was in question.
+He then transferred to Kingwood High School and finished his career with a record of 131–23 (.851), the most wins by any player in Texas Class 5A history.
 He averaged 19.0 points, 8.0 assists, 6.0 rebounds, and 4.0 steals per contest.

 Wise led Kingwood to the Texas Class 5A State Championship game in two straight years, which resulted in a state title to finish his junior year by defeating DeSoto High School, and a loss in his senior year in an overtime game to Plano Senior High School.
 He was ranked the 26th best high school prospect and the 4th best point guard in the nation by Bob Gibbons's All-Star sports Top 100.